microsoft/azuredevopslabs/labs/vstsextend/kubernetes/readme.md

     ![Deploy to Azure](images/getacrserver.png)

-Since all the required azure components are now created, the Azure DevOps team project can be created.
+Now you have all the required azure components to follow this lab.

 ## Exercise 1: Configure Build and Release pipeline